-Neither disappeared during war.
+None of these things disappeared during the war.
 They were simply shrouded, ready to be unveiled when the time came for a new beginning – in a Serbia that even if somewhat still politically fragmented, is both safe and open for exploration.

-I landed in Belgrade not knowing what to expect, and was thrown headfirst into a cosmopolitan city of artistic revival that hummed amongst pastel coloured classicism.
+I travelled to Belgrade first, not knowing what to expect, and was thrown headfirst into a cosmopolitan city of artistic revival that hummed amongst pastel coloured classicism.
 It was everything I was deep-down hoping it would still be as a focal Balkan capital.

 Belgrade is also the well-established starting point for spending days and weeks travelling across a country with good transport and tourism infrastructure.
 Serbia is no post-conflict wild west, although you will find yourself getting lost within its untouched and little-known nature-filled hinterlands.

-Soon enough, nature beacons in Serbia, a country that is 75% mountainous and thus scattered with rolling green, protected nature parks, canyons, rivers and lakes.
+Nature in Serbia should be factored into your visit in a country that is 75% mountainous and thus scattered with rolling green, protected nature parks, canyons, rivers and lakes.

 The future is positive for a country so tangled in political fragmentation.
 To travel in Serbia is to remember there is more to it than the image shadowed in atrocity and devastation.

-A country in rebuild, that deserves the right kind of attention now.
+A country in a rebuild, that deserves the right kind of attention now.